- A thick curtain of smoke hangs over Oregon, causing health and delivery problems for drivers.

 Off the charts

-The spate of Oregon wildfires have created an unprecedented air quality crisis around the state.
+The spate of Oregon wildfires has created an unprecedented air quality crisis around the state.

 The Air Quality Index, the EPA’s index for reporting air quality, goes from zero to 500.
 Anything over 300 is considered “actively hazardous.”